About the CCC

 Early on, CCC Council member Susan Graham (University of California, Berkeley) assumed the role of Vice Chair.
 Andrew Bernat, CRA’s Executive Director, served the CCC in the role of staff Director until Erwin Gianchandani was recruited as full-time staff Director in April 2010.
 Ann Schwartz Drobnis took over as Director in March 2013.
 Mary Lou Maher took over the Director role in February of 2024.

 Today, the CCC Council has 22 members on 3-year staggered terms, representing the diverse nature of the computing research field, plus two officers (Lopresti, Bliss).

 The CCC operates as a programmatic committee of CRA under CRA’s bylaws: its membership only slightly overlaps the CRA’s Board of Directors; it has significant autonomy; and it has a great deal of synergistic mutual benefit with CRA.
 The CCC Council meets three times every calendar year, including at least one meeting in Washington, D.C., and has biweekly conference calls between these meetings.
 Also, the CCC leadership has biweekly conference calls with the leadership of NSF’s Directorate for Computer and Information Science and Engineering (CISE).

 The CCC is broadly inclusive, and any computing researcher who wishes to become involved is encouraged to do so.
 For example, each winter, the CCC issues a call for nominations for Council members effective the following July.

-The CCC is governed by an 20-member Council.
+The CCC is governed by a 22-member Council.